COMET: Neural Cost Model Explanation Framework: Evaluation

 \emph{Correctness}.
 Do \tool{}'s explanations accurately reflect the given cost model's behavior?

 \emph{Utility}.
 Can \tool{}'s explanations be used to understand the behavior of cost models?

-\textbf{Experimental Setup}.
-All our experiments were conducted on a 12th Gen 20-core Intel i9 processor.
+\textbf{Experimental setup}.
+All our experiments were conducted on a 12th Gen 20-core Intel i9 processor (cache size: 24MB, RAM: 32GB, clock speed: 2.5GHz, with AVX support).
 We set the precision threshold $(1-\delta)$ in \eqref{eq:precision} as $0.7$.
 We have set the probabilities of retention and perturbation of every feature in a basic block as $0.5$.
 For instruction-type features where there are two possible perturbations, deletion and replacement, we assign probabilities to the perturbation operations based on an extensive hyperparameter study (Appendix~\ref{app:hyperparam}).
 We have used the default hyperparameters in the Anchor algorithm~\citep{anchors} for the beam-search-based iterative explanation construction method.
 We study the sensitivity of \tool{} to its hyperparameters in Appendix~\ref{app:hyperparam}.
+We have developed and tested \tool{} for the x86 microarchitecture.
 We use basic blocks from the popular BHive dataset~\citep{bhive}.
-To analyze the explanations generated by \tool{}, we randomly sample $200$ basic blocks with number of instructions between 4 and 10 from BHive, which constitute our \emph{explanation test set} for testing \tool{}'s explanation.
-We run each experiment for 5 different seeds and report the average results, with the standard deviations depicting the uncertainty in our results.
+We randomly pick $200$ basic blocks with number of instructions between 4 and 10 from BHive, to make our \emph{explanation test set} for testing \tool{}'s explanation.
+We run each experiment for 5 different seeds and report the average results, with their standard deviations.